 After your surgery, you will need several weeks to recover.
 While many of our patients feel well enough to return to work in one week, it is advised that you plan on two weeks away from work.

 You will be wearing a compression bandage (or surgical bra) while the area heals – this garment holds your new breasts secure, so they heal correctly.
-It is normal to experience some swelling and bruising following a breast augmentation.
+It is normal to experience some swelling and bruising following a breast augmentation in Scottsdale.

 Following your procedure, we insist that you:

 A specific massage will be taught to you, which you will perform several times a day once any stitches are removed.
 This massage is very important to ensure your new breasts heal well and are not stiff.

 Immediately following your breast augmentation in Scottsdale, some discomfort is to be expected as it was in fact a surgical procedure.
 You will have a prescription pain medication to help you stay comfortable through the first stages of healing.
 For most of our patients, the recovery turns out to be far less stressful and painful than they had expected, and they are thrilled with their new breasts!

-About one month after your surgery, the full results of your augmentation will be visible.
+About one month after your surgery, the full results of your Scottsdale breast augmentation will be visible.
 While the scars will never fully disappear, they will greatly fade over time.
 The incision scars will also be hidden from view, even when wearing revealing tops, including bras and swimsuits.

 Each of our doctors are professional and passionate about plastic surgery.
 They are committed to producing the best results possible and following the highest standards of safety and patient care.

 Dr. Andres, Dr. Repta and Dr. LaBarbera are leaders in their field of cosmetic and reconstructive plastic surgery, performing advanced surgical techniques with artistry and skill.
 Their extensive and diverse training and experience ensure that they are able to offer the best results possible.

 When it comes to choosing a doctor for your breast augmentation procedure, it is important to choose a board certified plastic surgeon.
 Both Dr. Andres and Dr. Repta are board certified.